Discover the Penguin books that shaped us

 New York Review of Books

-Dorothy B. Hughes (1904-93) was born in Kansas City, Missouri, and lived most of her life in New Mexico.
-A journalist and a poet, she began publishing hard-boiled crime novels in 1940, three of which were made into successful films: The Fallen Sparrow (1943), Ride the Pink Horse (1947) and In a Lonely Place (1950).
-In her later years, Hughes reviewed crime novels for the LA Times, the New York Herald Tribune and other papers.
+Dorothy B. Hughes was born in Kansas City, Missouri, and lived most of her life in New Mexico.
+A journalist and a poet, she began publishing hard-boiled crime novels in 1940, several of which were made into successful films, including In a Lonely Place (1950).
 She was named a Grand Master by the Mystery Writers of America.